VincxBlox/evalsone-free-api/README.md

 - --verbose # to get all output
 - --disable-logs # to disable logging to file
 - --port # to set a port for the serv to run on

-make_es_acc script Arguments:
-- --no-cfg-writing # does not write to cfg.json, only makes an account
-- --verbose # outputs everything to console